 A diagnosis of HSAN2 is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
 Congenital or early onset of sensory deficits and a family history consistent with autosomal recessive inheritance are indicative of HSAN2.

 Clinical Testing and Workup

 Electromyography (EMG) and nerve conduction studies may be abnormal.
 During EMG, a thin electrode is inserted through the skin into an affected muscle.
 The electrode records the electrical activity of the muscles at rest and during contraction.
 This record, called an electromyogram, shows how well a muscle responds to the nerves and can determine whether muscle weakness is caused by the muscle themselves or by the nerves that control the muscles.
 Nerve conduction studies, which measure the speed of conduction of an electrical impulse through a nerve, may be reduced in individuals with HSAN2.

-Surgical removal and microscopic examination (biopsy) of affected nerve fibers may be used to aid in the diagnosis of HSAN2 by revealing characteristic changes to nerve tissue.
+Surgical removal and microscopic examination (biopsy) of affected nerve fibers / skin may be used to aid in the diagnosis of HSAN2 by revealing characteristic changes to nerves.

 An axonal flare test is sometimes used to aid in diagnosing HSAN2.
 During this test, a small amount of diluted histamine is injected underneath the skin.
 Histamine is a chemical compound produce by the body that helps the immune system and acts as a neurotransmitter (a chemical that modifies, amplifies or transmits nerve impulses from one nerve cell (neuron) to another).
 An injection of histamine causes a distinctive skin eruption around the site of injection.
 In affected individuals, the skin eruption is different and indicative of HSAN2.
 In mild cases of HSAN2, however, this test may be normal.